30 Best Christmas Movies on Hallmark

 10. A Holiday Spectacular (2022)

-Set against the backdrop of 1958, ‘A Holiday Spectacular‘ follows Ginna Claire Mason’s character, Maggie, as she defies expectations to pursue her dream of dancing live in the Christmas Spectacular at Radio City Music Hall.
-Directed by John Putch, the film captures Maggie’s journey of self-discovery and passion for dance, which leads her to put aside her high-society wedding plans temporarily.
-Derek Klena co-stars in this enchanting tale of ambition, romance, and the magic of Christmas in the heart of New York City.
+Set against the backdrop of 1958, ‘A Holiday Spectacular‘ follows Ginna Claire Mason’s character, Maggie, an heiress from Philadelphia, who defies expectations by putting her royal wedding plan on hold to fulfill her dream of dancing live in the Christmas Spectacular at Radio City Music Hall in New York City.
+Directed by John Putch, the film captures Maggie’s journey of self-discovery and passion for dance.
+Derek Klena co-stars in this tale of ambition, romance, and Christmas magic in the heart of New York City.
 You can watch ‘A Holiday Spectacular’ here.

 9. The Christmas Secret (2014)

-Amidst life’s challenges, Christine finds herself at a crossroads after losing her job and recovering from an accident in ‘The Christmas Secret,’ directed by Norma Bailey.
-However, her fortunes take a magical turn when she uncovers a family heirloom that holds unexpected powers.
-John Reardon and Bethany Joy Lenz star in this story of resilience and the transformative spirit of Christmas.
-As Christine embraces hope and new beginnings, ‘The Christmas Secret’ promises to enchant audiences with its touching themes and uplifting message of miracles and second chances.
+Amidst life’s challenges, Christine (Bethany Joy Lenz) finds herself at a crossroads after losing her job, evicted from her home, and about to lose the custody of her kids in ‘The Christmas Secret,’ directed by Norma Bailey.
+To make things worse, Christine has also lost her family heirloom, a star-shaped locket.
+As Christine embraces hope and new beginnings underscored by a time-honored family secret, ‘The Christmas Secret’ promises to enchant audiences with its touching themes and uplifting message of miracles and second chances.
 You can watch the film here.

 8. The Christmas Train (2017)